 Compass Group and Poseidon Hotel Ventures hired Axia to educate the local community and gain public approval for a proposed SpringHill Suites by Marriott hotel in New Smyrna Beach.
 Axia communicated the hotel’s positive economic impact to regional media.
 With Axia’s help, the proposed plans were able to move forward.

-When residents of New Smyrna Beach, Florida, wanted to put the brakes on a proposed 114-room hotel, investor and developer Poseidon Hotel Ventures sought to sway public opinion.
+When residents of New Smyrna Beach, Florida, wanted to put the brakes on a proposed 114-room hotel, investor and developer Poseidon Hotel Ventures along with Compass Group sought to sway public opinion.

-Poseidon Hotel Ventures enlisted public relations firm, Axia Public Relations, based on strong referrals and previous business relationships, for a public relations campaign to educate the community and gain public approval.
+Poseidon Hotel Ventures enlisted their go to public relations firm, Axia Public Relations, based on strong referrals and previous business relationships, for a public relations campaign to educate the community and gain public approval.

 Axia Public Relations jumped right in, recommending sharing and communicating the hotel’s positive economic impact on the community, including its temporary and permanent employment opportunities.
 The PR firm reached out to the regional media across Central Florida, including Daytona Beach, Orlando and Volusia County, to share the positive impact the proposed SpringHill Suites by Marriott would have on the area.

 To add credibility, Axia also got a quote from a Marriott executive involved in the project who owned a second home in New Smyrna Beach.